shuhan-zhou/divvy_new/README.md

 # divvy_new

-A clean write up for this project can be found through the webpage below
+A clean write up for this project can be found through the webpage below.

+Please use this webpage as the final summary for grading purposes

 https://shuhan-zhou.github.io/divvy_bike_project.html